Metadata Frameworks for Modern DataOps: How AnalyticsCreator Turns Metadata into Automation

 Use Case: Rapid Deployment of a Governed Data Product

-• Data sources and business rules are defined in the metadata layer.
+• Data sources and business rules are defined in the metadata layer

-• ELT pipelines are automatically generated for ingestion and transformation.
+• ELT pipelines are automatically generated

-• End-to-end lineage and documentation are generated in parallel.
+• Lineage and documentation are produced instantly

 Why Metadata Frameworks Are Foundational to DataOps